DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 **Please take a look at the individual cluster image files and find a few examples where substrates from Test and Train datasets in the same cluster also show the same catalyzed reaction (e.g. Chlorination)**.

 ## Step 2: Visualization
-For these examples that might result in dataleakage, generate the same plots with **one reaction only (e.g. Chlorination)** by running the following command:
+For these examples that might result in data leakage, generate the same plots with **one reaction only (e.g. Chlorination)** by running the following command:

 ```bash
 python identify_clusters.py --activity Chlorination